Write a reflective account

 Each reflective account must refer to either an example of your continuing professional development (CPD), a piece of practice-related feedback, or an event or experience in your own practice and how this relates to the Code.

-Write a reflective account based on what you learned from a CPD article published in one of our journals and you can gain a certificate of learning.
+You can write a reflective account based on what you learned from a CPD article published in one of our journals.

 Write your reflective account using the template outlined in the official NMC form, available via the website here.
 The form consists of four reflective questions relating to a CPD activity you have undertaken.